centrifuge/documentation/docs/use/cfg-bridge/index.md

 ![Confirm transfer](./images/bridge_confirm_transfer.png)

-The bridge relayers now submit your transfer request on chain and after enough confirmations have passed you will receive the tokens on your target chain.
+The bridge relayers now submit your transfer request on chain and after enough confirmations have passed you will receive the tokens on your target chain (an anverage transfer takes about 15 minutes, in case of higher traffic in both networks it can take a little bit longer).

 ![Pending transfer](./images/bridge_in_transit.png)